apalache-mc/apalache/docs/src/idiomatic/007if-then-else.md

 ## Disadvantages

 A disjunction in TLA+ may or may not represent non-determinism, while an `IF-THEN-ELSE` is incapable of introducing non-determinism.
-If its important that readers can easily differentiate deterministic and non-deterministic definitions, using `IF-THEN-ELSE` expressions can help to make determinism explicit.
+If it's important that readers can easily differentiate deterministic and non-deterministic definitions, using `IF-THEN-ELSE` expressions can help to make determinism explicit.